 - Roughly chop broccoli florets and set aside.

 - Add potato, broccoli stalks, 6 cups water and 1 teaspoon salt to pot with onions.
 Bring to a boil over high heat then reduce to a simmer over medium.
-Cover and cook until broccoli and potato are tender and a knife easily slides in and out of them; 15–20 minutes.
+Cover and cook until broccoli and potatoes are tender and a knife easily slides in and out of them; 15–20 minutes.

 - Meanwhile, heat broiler to high with rack set 6-inches from element.
 Arrange bread on a baking sheet and broil until lightly toasted, about 2 minutes.
 Flip bread and top each slice with ¼ cup chopped broccoli florets, ¼ cup shredded Cheddar and 1 teaspoon Everything Spice, if using.
 Broil toasts until cheese is melted and bubbly, 2–3 minutes.

 - Add remaining broccoli florets and 2 cups spinach to pot with soft broccoli stalks and potato; cook 3 minutes.
-Blend soup until very smooth using an immersion blender or in batches in a blender.
+Blend soup until very smooth using an immersion blender or in batches in a standard blender.

 - (If using a blender, do not overfill or go past the max fill line on your blender.
 Transfer blended soup to a large heat-proof bowl while blending remaining soup in batches.
 Transfer blended soup back to pot.)